1. How to name your style

 2.2.
 The design idea of the style

-A basic introduction to your inspiration, for example, "a style to enhance the saturation of green plants, so that the picture looks more vibrant and vital.”
+A basic introduction to your inspiration, for example, "a style to enhance the saturation of green plants, so your picture looks more vibrant and vital.”

 2.3.
 Tips on applying styles